 As the number of obese Americans has steadily increased, so has our incidence of obesity-related conditions like type-2 diabetes and heart disease.
-Excess weight makes the whole body work harder and puts extra pressure on your organs, joints and bones, leading to all sorts of disconcerting problems that make living with obesity even more uncomfortable and dangerous.
+Excess weight makes the whole body work harder and puts extra pressure on your organs, joints, and bones, leading to all sorts of disconcerting problems such as heart disease and foot pain that make living with obesity even more uncomfortable and dangerous.

 The Weight/Foot Pain Connection

 In the 2012 National Foot Health Assessment, a survey conducted by the Institute for Preventative Foot Health, researchers found that foot health became significantly worse as respondent body mass index (BMI) increased.
 Though 78 percent of Americans over 21 have had a foot problem at some point in their lives, 41 percent of those with a BMI over 30 (the “very overweight” category) said they were currently experiencing a foot issue, while 16 percent said they had a high level of foot pain (7 or more on a scale of 1 to 10).

 Foot pain adds a major obstacle for those who are trying to lose weight, making it difficult to participate in the physical activity necessary for continued weight management.
 For those suffering from diabetes, foot issues can be especially problematic, while many responders to this survey even admitted that foot pain had reduced their workplace productivity.